zweifuchs/blackcab/README.md

 ## Acknowledgments

-* A big hello to all the happy coders out there.
+* A big hello to all the happy coders out there